amadxr/article-meeseeks/README.md

 ## Usage example

+When ran for the first time, the browser is opened to authenticate a google account.
+After the first sign in, the credentials are saved in the token.json file, so it won't prompt the browser again.

-Hmm basically just talk to it and send him links to cool articles you wanna share with your team.
+After deployment, basically just talk to it and send him links to cool articles you wanna share with your team.
 A really cool feature of Telegram bots is that you can make them join group conversations, so the Article Meeseeks can infiltrate different conversations and gather articles from those too.

 ## Release History